 When temperatures rise, most of us turn on our air conditioning, but what's the best temperature to set the thermostat for in the summer?
 How can Kansas City families save money while keeping homes cool?
 Let's review some guidelines and tips.

-We'll cover some preventative measures you can take to conserve energy as well as answer the questions of what is the best temperature to set thermostats in summer when you're home and away.
+We'll cover some preventative measures you can take to conserve energy as well as answer the questions about what is the best temperature to set thermostats in summer when you're home and away.

-Basically, the trick is to create as little difference between outdoor and indoor temperatures as possible.
+The answer depends on what your priorities are.
+If comfort is your biggest goal, then the best temperature to set the thermostat in summer or any time of year is the one that makes your home comfortable.
+If energy savings is most important, the trick is to create as little difference between outdoor and indoor temperatures as possible while maintaining comfort.
 Therefore, for maximum savings and comfort, the U.S. Department of Energy recommends setting your thermostat at 78 degrees.
 This may seem warm, but there are lots of tactics to reduce the need for more air conditioning in your home.
+The very best number is the temperature that works best for you, your family, and your budget.
+Let's take a look at factors that can help you be comfortable in your home this summer.

 Extra humidity forces your air conditioner to work harder to keep up.
 Ultimately, it costs you more money to stay comfortable.
-Install a dehumidifier to better control the moisture in your home.
+Install a dehumidifier to better control the moisture in your home, allowing you to be more comfortable with your system set at a higher temperature.
 In addition to helping the AC unit, you’ll enjoy a more comfortable home and better air quality.

 Also, you can plant deciduous trees on your property to block sunshine from heating up your home all summer.
 In the winter, when those trees lose leaves, you’ll happily welcome back those rays!
 Even the color of house paint or the building materials affects the warmth it attracts.